apersongithub/Revert-YouTube-UI/README.md

 https://www.youtube.com/watch?v=CpR0jTX4iUA

 # How it works
-This extension allows you to modify the 'PREF' cookie, which is responsible for the theme settings, and open YouTube in a non-dynamic manner, making it possible for the extension to change the URL.
+This extension allows you to modify the 'PREF' cookie, which is responsible for the theme settings, and open YouTube in a non-dynamic manner, making it possible for the extension to change the URL autonomously.

 # Donate